renpy/renpy/sphinx/source/screens.rst

 Adds an image or other displayable to the screen.
 This optionally takes :ref:`transform properties <transform-properties>`.
-If at least one transform property is given, a Transform is created to wrap the image, and the properties are given to the transform.
+If at least one transform property is given, a :class:`Transform` is created to wrap the image, and the properties are given to the transform.

 If the displayable is None, nothing is added to the screen.